 The Template table lists all Templates (including Options Templates) that are sent (by an Exporter) or received (by a Collector).
-The (Options) Templates are unique per Transport Session, which also gives the device mode (Exporter or Collector) and Observation Domain; thus, the table is indexed by:

-o the Transport Session Index (ipfixTransportSessionIndex)

-o and the Observation Domain Id (ipfixTemplateObservationDomainId).
+The (Options) Templates are unique per Observation Domain and per Transport Session.
+Note that the Transport Session also gives the device mode, i.e., Exporter or Collector.
+Thus, the table is indexed by o the Transport Session Index (ipfixTransportSessionIndex) and o the Observation Domain ID (ipfixTemplateObservationDomainId).

-It contains the Set Id and an access time denoting the time when the (Options) Template was last sent or received.
+It contains the Set ID and an access time denoting the time when the (Options) Template was last sent or received.

 To resume the above example, the Exporter may want to export a Template and an Options Template for each Transport Session defined above.
-This leads to the following Template table defining Template and Options Template:
+This leads to the following Template table, which defines the Template and Options Template: